mixelpixel/Computer-Architecture-Two/essay.md

 4. What is the difference between TCP and IP?

 5. Why is 3d performance so much higher with a graphics card than without?
 Modern CPUs are extremely fast, what is limiting their performance?

+cpu sends read request, time for request to be sent to HD controller HD controller wants to line up an optimal read path
+Is HD in stationary state?
+Is it spinning yet?
+Rotational latency benchmarks